Skip to content

 sudo chown -R prometheus:prometheus /etc/alertmanager

-4. Configure as a service - set up Alertmanager to run as a service by creating a systemd service file
+4. Configure Alertmanager as a service by creating a systemd service file:

 sudo nano /etc/systemd/system/alertmanager.service